DanDurbaca/PushTheButtons/README.md

 Details on the software implementation:

 As of beginning of November we checked and managed to light up an LED, using raspberry PI.
-The code should be available soon enough into a github repository.
+The code should be available soon enough in this github repository.